hazelcast/hazelcast-jet-reference-manual/src/Architecture.md

 out of cooperative multithreading by overriding `isCooperative()` to return `false`.
 Jet will then start a dedicated thread for it.

-#### Requirements on a cooperative Processor
+#### Requirements for a Cooperative Processor

-To maintain good overall throughput, a cooperative processor must take care not to hog the thread for too long (a rule of thumb is up to a millisecond at a time).
+To maintain an overall good throughput, a cooperative processor must take care not to hog the thread for too long (a rule of thumb is up to a millisecond at a time).
 Jet's design strongly favors cooperative processors and most processors can and should be implemented to fit